Mesoscopic conductance fluctuations and noise in disordered Majorana wires: Summary of results

 Figure \ref{fig:cumGGG} depicts the dependence of the third cumulant of conductance, $\corr{\corr{g^3}} = \langle g^3 \rangle - 3 \langle g^2 \rangle \langle g \rangle + 2 \langle g \rangle^3$, on the wire length.
 This quantity determines the asymmetry of the conductance distribution (skewness) about its average.
 In the quasiclassical limit $L \ll \xi$, the third cumulant is $\corr{\corr{g^3}} \sim (L/\xi)^2$ with a very small numerical coefficient.
 At longer distances it changes sign twice before approaching the asymptotic dependence $\sim \sqrt{\xi/L}$ at $L \gtrsim 40$.

-The two-replica sigma-model also allows to calculate the shot noise contribution to the zero-frequency electrical noise power $S(0)$.
-As explained in Introduction, in a superconducting class it is to be measured in the presence of temperature rather than voltage difference across the sample.
-The shot-noise contribution to $S(0)$ given by the last term in Eq.\ \eqref{S0_S}, which contains a product of $\corr{g}$ and the pseudo-Fano factor $\tilde F= \langle \sum_n T_n (1 - T_n) \rangle / \langle \sum_n T_n \rangle$ given by the ratio of averages instead of the average of ratios.
+The two-replica sigma-model also allows one to calculate the \textit{thermal} shot noise power, which corresponds to counting quasiparticles irrespective of their charge and differs from a usual \textit{electrical} shot noise power.
+We will characterise the former by the pseudo-Fano factor \be \tilde F= \frac{\big\langle \sum_n T_n (1 - T_n) \big\rangle }{ \big\langle \sum_n T_n \big\rangle }, \ee which is determined by the ratio of the average transport moments instead of the average ratio.
 The length dependence of $\tilde F$ is shown in Fig.~\ref{fig:QFano}.
 Remarkably, it equals $1/3$ both in short- and long-wire limits, as both of them are characterised by the Dorokhov distribution \eqref{one_channel_Dorokhov}.
 For short wires, the situation is typical for diffusive metals, where Dorokhov distribution describes transmission eigenvalues density and Fano factor is a self-averaging quantity due to the aggregated contribution of many channels.
 Contrary to that, for long wires, transport is provided by only one mode with the lowest Lyapunov exponent.
 Since it is described by the same Eq.\ \eqref{one_channel_Dorokhov}, we arrive at the same value of $\tilde F=1/3$, with the actual Fano factor $F$ exhibiting strong sample-to-sample fluctuations.

 Yet another way to characterize topological properties of the wire is to study moments of the determinant of the reflection amplitudes, $\det r$.
 Though different from the true topological number $q = \sign \det r$, this quantity shows similar behaviour of interpolating between $\pm 1$ as the control parameter is driven across the phase transition.
 Its average value $\corr{\det r}$ as a function of $L$ and kink fugacity $\tilde\chi$ was calculated in Ref.~\onlinecite{BagretsKamenev}.
 Vanishing right at the critical line $\tilde\chi=0$, $\corr{\det r}$ flows to $\pm1$ with increasing $L$ for any finite bare kink fugacity $\tilde\chi$, in a sense similar to the renormalization-group flow of $\sigma_{xy}$ in the integer quantum Hall effect \cite{Khmel,Pruisken}.